 Neutrinos might also be their own antiparticles, which could help explain the matter-antimatter imbalance in the universe.
 To test this, the LEGEND-1000 experiment searches for neutrinoless double beta decay—a process where matter is created without an equal amount of antimatter.

-Although neutrinos interact only weakly with matter, they can cause tiny nuclear recoils through a process called coherent elastic scattering (CEvES).
-The CONUS+ experiment successfully detected reactor neutrinos via CEvES, paving the way for compact neutrino detectors.
+Although neutrinos interact only weakly with matter, they can cause tiny nuclear recoils through a process called coherent elastic neutrino nucleus scattering (CEvNS).
+The CONUS+ experiment successfully detected reactor neutrinos via CEvNS, paving the way for compact neutrino detectors.

 Dark matter makes up about 25% of the universe’s energy density.
 What it is made of remains one of the greatest mysteries in physics.
 Leading candidates include WIMPs, keV-scale sterile neutrinos, and axions.
 KATRIN, upgraded with the TRISTAN detector, will search for sterile neutrinos.
 At the same time, the TRISTAN detector is also suitable to be used in the solar axion experiment, IAXO.
 A major focus of our division is the direct detection of dark matter with the large-scale XENON experiment.